swiftlang/swift-llbuild/README.md

 *Q. Why does llbuild include some parts of LLVM?*

-A. As a low-level, embeddedable component, we want llbuild itself to have a simple build process without any significant build time dependencies.
+A. As a low-level, embeddable component, we want llbuild itself to have a simple build process without any significant build time dependencies.
 However, we also wanted to take advantage of some of the data structures and support facilities that have been developed for LLVM.
 For now, our solution is to